 - Ganso Motoyoshiya– located 12 minutes from the train station, this restaurant provides an extremely elegant dining experience.
 Shoes are removed at the entrance and short tables are situated on tatami mats.
 A beautiful Japanese garden can be viewed from the large windows.
-A bit on the expensive side, their seriomushi set comes in at ¥3,700 (~$34).
+A bit on the expensive side, their seiromushi set comes in at ¥3,700 (~$34).
 (Cash only)

 Something you must do if you visit Yanagawa is canal punting!
-Embark on a leisurely one hour ride through the city, enjoy the peaceful scenery, ride under low bridges, and hear your guide sing traditional Japanese songs.
+Embark on a leisurely one-hour ride through the city, enjoy the peaceful scenery, ride under low bridges, and hear your guide sing traditional Japanese songs.

 Reservations were not required and adult tickets were ¥1500 each.
-The tour ends in the south-west of the city close to the small shopping square.
+The tour ends in the southwest of the city close to the small shopping square.
 (The unagi restaurant I listed above, Saraya Fukuryu, is located in this area so you can easily eat unagi after finishing your trip.)
 After the ride, the company provides a shuttle that takes you back to the launch point.
-Alternatively you can walk back on your own (30-40 minutes.)
+Alternatively, you can walk back on your own (30-40 minutes.)

 Hina-matsuri Celebrations and Decorations

 - Ohina-sama Water Parade – I was super fortunate to see this boat parade due to a short break in the rainy weather.
 Young girls dressed in ornate red outfits and gold headdresses waved to us onlookers as their boats drifted through the canals.
-Another boat of men playing traditional wind instruments and drums filled the air with a semi melancholy tune.
+Another boat of men playing traditional wind instruments and drums filled the air with a semi-melancholy tune.

-- Hina Doll Displays– These are elaborate multi-step altars that features an Emperor and Empress doll along with other decorative items all on a bright red cloth.
+- Hina Doll Displays– These are elaborate multi-step altars that feature an Emperor and Empress doll along with other decorative items all on a bright red cloth.
 (I actually helped my host family set up one of these displays and was blown away with how many different pieces were included as well as how much storage space it required).
 Not to mention, a full 7-step display can cost multiple thousands of dollars!

-- Temari – These are decoratives balls that are made with colorful thread and feature intricately woven patterns.
+- Temari – These are decorative balls that are made with colorful thread and feature intricately woven patterns.
 They symbolize loyalty and friendship and were traditionally given to girls as a toy.
 (These days they are more decorative than functional).
-The detailed needlework and craftsmanship that goes into making these balls is incredible.
+The detailed needlework and craftsmanship that goes into making these balls are incredible.
 Since you can find temari balls of all sizes and designs in Yanagawa they make a good souvenir!